opportunity-zh/php-docker-intro/README.md

 Build a simple website with 3 pages:
 - Home
 - About me
-- Portrait of your favorite dish
+- My favourite dish

 Add a header and footer to your website by using the php function "include".
 This means you don't have to write the footer and the navigation three times, but can *include* it in your pages.
+Google the PHP Include functions for further help.

 ### Exercise 3
 Last week we learnt SASS.
 Therefore we will build this website using SASS.